pnp/blog/content/post/upload-documents-to-sp-using-graph-and-msal/index.md

 const msalClient = new msal.PublicClientApplication(msalConfig);

 ```

 Then we write a function to handle the login.
 This is done by using the msal-client and calling the loginPopup function with the scopes we created in the configuration.

-You can also add functionallity to get the token silently first if the user is allready logged in – so the user is not promted to log in every time.
+You can also add functionality to get the token silently first if the user is already logged in – so the user is not prompted to log in every time.
 But since I wanted to keep this code sample as small as possible I left this out here, but you can see an example in the next code snippet.

 ```javascript
 export async function signInWithMsal() {